daffainfo/ctf-writeup/24h@CTF 2023/README.md

 # 24h@CTF 2023
 CTF writeup for The 24h@CTF 2023.
-I took part in this CTF competition (Solo), and got 15th place out of 170 users
+I took part in this CTF competition (Solo) and secured the 15th place out of 170 users

 | Category | Challenge |
 | --- | --- |